pwbriggs/music-assistant.github.io/docs/ui.md

 ![image](assets/screenshots/UI-artist-view.png)

-Album and Track Views look the same as the above except there is no album artist filter icon but there is an additional view specific menu item
+Album and Track Views look the same as the above except there is no album artist filter icon

 A red dot on the search icon ![image](assets/icons/search-icon.png) indicates that the viewed results are subject to filtering by search.
 This is useful if the search box has been closed.